JacekWozniak12/shhh-silence/Readme.md

 ![Audio Enviroment](Docs/AudioEnviroment.PNG)

+Bathroom and WC have both echos to simulate tiles.
+Rooms with multiple rugs have compressor effect within.

 ##### Audio Ambience Item
 Currently to register change of enviroment on item I use OnTriggerEnter / Exit / Stay on ambient zones, which is quite resource intensive, but due to time constraint and complexity of other solution I stayed by using colliders mixed with rigidbodies.
 So if there is no colliders / rigidbodies within gameobject with component ***AudioAmbienceItem***, then they will be created via code.

+It can be forced to have one selected ambience, which is useful in case of objects that are within two ambient groups and are not pickable, like for example doors.
+Those have AudioReverb zones as well.

 It creates AudioSource per AudioAmbienceItem with RequireComponent, so it is one AudioSource per item.
 I prefered having multiple AudioSource to handle multiple interactions as Opening, Picking Up, Closing or Turning On / Off.

 #### Player
 ##### FootstepController
 Plays AudioData of default ground or sound specified in custom component when specified period of time elapsed and Player is moving and grounded.

-### Gameplay
-WIP

 ## Using
 ### Utilities